MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Demos/03 - Administer Azure Resources.md

 **Reference**: [Tutorial - Create & deploy template - Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-create-first-template?tabs=azure-powershell)

 1. Start by browsing to the [Azure Quickstart Templates gallery](https://learn.microsoft.com/en-us/samples/browse/?expanded=azure&products=azure-resource-manager).
 Notice there are JSON and Bicep examples.

 1. Ask students if there are any specific templates that are of interest.
 If not, select a template.
 For example, the [Deploy a simple Windows VM with tags](https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/vm-tags/) template.

 1. Discuss how the **Deploy to Azure** button enables you to deploy the template directly through the Azure portal.

 1. **Deploy** the JSON template and discuss how you can edit the template and parameters file.
 Review the purpose of the files.
 As you have time, review the syntax.

 1. Return to the code samples gallery, and locate a Bicep template.
-For example, [Create a Create a Standard Storage Account](https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/storage-account-create/).
+For example, [Create a Standard Storage Account](https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/storage-account-create/).

 1. **Deploy** the Bicep template and discuss how you can edit the template and parameters file.
 As you have time, review the syntax.